benjaminverbeke/WheelClickScroll/README.md

 # WheelClickScroll

-WheelClickScroll is a macOS application that allows you to scroll through web pages or documents by simply moving your mouse up and down after having pressed the middle mouse button.
-It emulates the native Windows mouse feature and provides a convenient scrolling experience on macOS.
+WheelClickScroll is a macOS application that replicates the native Windows wheel mouse click feature, enabling scrolling through web pages and documents with vertical mouse movements.

 ## Features